SsuessV/0_libft/README.md

 # Circle 0_libft
-### Implement your own functions and build your own C library
+### Implement your own functions and build your first, own C library

 • isalpha
 • isdigit